iwanders/spaced_repetition_tool/README.md

-# Memorization helper prototype
+# Spaced repetition tool

-This holds a commandline tool to help memorize 'things' via spaced repetition.
+This holds a commandline tool to help memorize 'things' via [spaced repetition][spaced_repetition].
 Currently only text-based representations of information are supported.
 It can handle standard 'flashcard' style facts, but it is generalized to a card with any number of sides.
 Main use case for this is situations where multiple representations of the same information are to be learned, for example a number in binary, hexadecimal as well as decimal.
 Each unique representation gets assigned a unique identifier and transformation get one as well, this will allow for creation of questions that are not explicitly defined, but instead derived from following matching representation and transformation pairs.

 ## Design
 The [`traits.rs`](/src/traits.rs) file described the main concepts;